aarvi18/aarvi18/README.md

 - 🌱 I’m currently building **Meuzz** [meuzz.com](https://www.meuzz.com)

-- 👨‍💻 All of my projects are available at [Portfolio.](https://aarvi18.github.io/rakeshportfolio/)

 - 💬 Ask me about **JavaScript -For Mobile Apps & Web**

 - 📫 How to reach me **rakeshcse123@gmail.com**

+- 👨‍💻 Joke : **Why do programmers prefer dark mode?
+Because light attracts bugs!**

 - ⚡ Fun fact **I love connecting with different people so if you want to say hi, I'll be happy to meet you more! :)**